inviqa/chef-config-driven-helper/README.md

 The ports for each item in the array are internally mapped by iptables to those defined in /etc/services.

-If for some reason, you want to specify the port numbers, you can do so via an associative array (called a Hash in Ruby), however, it would be preferable for you to edit the /etc/services file to include the changed port.
+If you want to specify the port numbers, you can do so via an associative array (called a Hash in Ruby).

 ```json
 {